sebastian-software/pofile-ts/README.md

 ### ICU Compiler

-Compile ICU messages to fast JavaScript functions — 6× faster than Lingui, 5× faster than FormatJS at runtime:
+Compile ICU messages to fast JavaScript functions — 3-4× faster than Lingui and FormatJS at runtime:

 ```typescript
 import { compileIcu, compileCatalog, generateCompiledCode } from "pofile-ts"